 Obey God and obey Muhammad!

 We have never read anywhere in the Quran the expression like “Obey God and obey Muhammad” or obey Jesus or Moses etc..
 But we always read, “Obey God and obey the messenger”.
 If we were to obey Muhammad the human being (not the messenger), we were to frown at the poor, fear the people instead of God and prohibit what God did not.
 That is why there has never been a single order in the Quran from God, the Most Cognizant to “Obey Muhammad.”
 So we are required to obey the messenger, because it is the message (Quran) that made the obedience a requirement, not the person, Muhammad that made it so.
 However, let us find out below what God has taught us about Muhammad to make the expression “Obey Muhammad” different from the order “Obey the messenger”:

-13. God mentioned Muhammad by name in the Quran 4 times but not a single time He has ordered us to “Obey Muhammad” instead He has ordered us to believe what was sent down to him:
+13. God has mentioned Muhammad 4 times by name in the Quran but not a single time He has ordered us to “Obey Muhammad” instead He has ordered us to believe what has been sent down to him:

-[3:144] Muhammad was no more than a messenger like the messengers before him.
-Should he die or get killed, would you turn back on your heels?
-Anyone who turns back on his heels, does not hurt God in the least.
-God rewards those who are appreciative.
+[3:144] And Muhammad is not but a messenger, has certainly passed the messengers before himself.
+So if has he died or has he been killed, you have turned back on your heels?
+And whoever turns back on his heels, then he does not hurt God in anyway.
+And God will reward the grateful ones.

 14. God Almighty knows that the Prophet Muhammad is a human being like us, will live his life and run his business like any human being would.
 He would make mistakes, get angry, have fears, …etc. Muhammad, the human being was the messenger only because of the message given to him, the QURAN:

 [18:110] Say, (O Muhammad) “I am no more than a human like you, being inspired that your god is one god.
 Those who hope to meet their Lord shall work righteousness, and never worship any other god beside his Lord.”